HeroTransitions/Hero/README.md

 #### Weird behavior with UIVisualEffectView

-UIVisualEffectView is quite hard to animate due to the private implementation and incompatibility with many of the UIKit APIs like `snapshotAfterScreenUpdate` and Core Animation APIs.
+UIVisualEffectView is quite hard to animate due to the private implementation and incompatibility with  `snapshotAfterScreenUpdate` and some Core Animation APIs.
 We are trying to get these solved as much as we can.
 Currently, as of 0.3.2, only unmatched UIVisualEffectView with noninteractive `.fade` animation is supported.

 #### Push animation is shown along side my custom animation

 This is the default animation for navigation controller provided by Hero.
-To disable to the push animation, set `heroNavigationAnimationType` to `.fade` or `.none` on the navigation controller.
+To disable the push animation, set `heroNavigationAnimationType` to `.fade` or `.none` on the navigation controller.

 ## Contribute